A Guide To Song Forms - Compound Song Forms

 Have you ever used any compound song forms?
 As a songwriter, I bet you have.
 Compound song forms are far more common than you might at first think.

 Table of Contents

-This article explains the use of common song forms in combination, as a compound form, in both the past and current times.
-Building upon the AAA, AABA, AB, ABC and AAB song form articles from our series on song forms, this article explains common compound popular song forms that you can add to your song writing toolbox.
+This article explains the use of common song forms in combination, mixed together as a compound form.
+Building upon the AAA, AABA, AB, ABC and AAB song form articles from our series on song forms, this article explains popular compound song forms that you can add to your song writing toolbox.
 It also gives examples of those song forms being used in current popular songs.

 It is worth mentioning that the meaning of some terms such as “verse” and “chorus” has changed over the years.
 Where necessary we have explained the understanding and use of these terms.

 Popular music, in particular, often uses a number of common structural song parts.